 The unfortunate reality, however, is that the reclassification was done after hundreds of thousands of women had already received transvaginal mesh implants.
-For a vast majority of those women, the damage is already done.
+For the vast majority of those women, the damage is already done.

 What Are the Injuries Associated with Transvaginal Mesh?

-The edges of the sling/mesh can easily cut through skin after implantation thus cutting into nearby structures and causing infections and sometimes even puncturing the uterus, bowel, and bladder.
+The edges of the sling/mesh can easily cut through the skin after implantation thus cutting into nearby structures and causing infections and sometimes even puncturing the uterus, bowel, and bladder.